Supported File Types

 CSV

-XLS or XLSX files are formats commonly used in Microsoft Excel spreadsheets.
+We support both XLS and XLSX files, the most commonly used formats to save Microsoft Excel spreadsheets.
 These files store data in worksheets containing cells arranged as a grid of rows and columns.
 Like other file types you can upload these directly to Graphext.
-In case the file has several sheets, we will import only the first one.
+In case the file has several sheets, we will import the first sheet only.

 JSON